3 Things To Consider When Shipping To Guyana

-High shipping costs, duties, and taxes are one of the biggest reasons for cart abandonment in cross-border transaction.
+High shipping costs, duties, and taxes are one of the biggest reasons for cart abandonment in cross-border transactions.
 Thankfully, carriers like FedEx, UPS, and USPS help you calculate the total costs before you ship, so there are fewer surprises for you and your customers.
 Communicate the costs clearly to your customers so they’re not surprised.

 Just as with domestic shipping, don’t be afraid to think outside of the box to save on shipping.
 Experiment with pricing strategies like flat rate shipping or free shipping.

 Another great way to reduce costs is to adjust the package’s delivery time.
-If the customer doesn’t mind waiting a few extra days to receive their item, they will see a tremendous savings in shipping.
+If the customer doesn’t mind waiting a few extra days to receive their item, they will see tremendous savings in shipping.